CENMIG/snpplet/README.md

 # tuber
 # Description
-Whole genome sequencing data are used for various purposes including molecular typing, classification and phylogenetic analysis./ We present ‘tuber’, a Nextflow pipeline for variant calling from WGS data.
-This pipeline is an implementation of tools for pre-processing raw data and quality control, mapping, (short) variant calling and filtering to produce a ready to use vcf and multiple sequence alignment files. tuber includes workflow of GATK Best Practices for germline short variant discovery, [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).
+Whole genome sequencing data are used for various purposes including molecular typing, classification and phylogenetic analysis.
+We present `tuber`, a Nextflow pipeline for variant calling from WGS data.
+This pipeline is an implementation of tools for raw data quality control and pre-processing, mapping, (short) variant calling and filtering to produce a ready to use vcf and multiple sequence alignment files. tuber includes workflow of GATK Best Practices for germline short variant discovery, [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-), which allows users to work on large datasets.
 VQSR is not included here and hard filtering is used instead.
 In addition to the GATK Best Practices, tuber includes steps to parse the SNV table into a multiple sequence alignment in fasta format.

 # Inputs
-- raw data (.fastq); file name should/must match the following scheme: _{1,2}.fastq.gz
+- Raw data (.fastq); file name must match the following scheme: _{1,2}.fastq.gz
-- reference genome sequence (.fasta)
+- Reference genome sequence (.fasta)
 - (Optional) adapter sequence (.fasta); learn more at [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
 - (Optional) list of sample id to be included for joint-genotyping (must be named sample_map_usr.txt)

 # Outputs
-tuber will produce outputs inside the output directory specified by users.
+tuber will produce outputs inside the results directory specified by users.
 -HTML report of FastQC
--tables, many tables
+-Tables, many tables
-- A final VCF
+-A final VCF
-- multiple sequence alignment in fasta format
+-Multiple sequence alignment in fasta format

 # Installation and usage
 1. Install dependencies listed below. (tuber will run on Linux or MacOSX; )